BioSchemas/map2model/README.md

 ### Create your own client_secrets.json

-> map2model can work with the generic client_secrets file, but here you have the process to create your own json.
+**map2model** can work with the generic client_secrets file, but here you have the process to create your own json.
+It is unlikely you will ever need to do this, but the instructions remain for completeness.

 ##### Create a new Google's APIs Project and add Google Drive API Client:
 - Go to [Google's APIs Console](https://console.developers.google.com/iam-admin/projects) and create your own project.
 Call it whatever you want.